dnsimple/dnsimple-api-examples/curl/README.markdown

 Make sure you have curl installed first.

-Once you do, run each script:
+Once you do, run scripts like this:

-`./badarg.sh`
+`TOKEN=token ./script.sh`